 Question: The toe kick saw works great for ripping out old underlayment except for the zillions of staples the guys put in the floor.
 What's the best method for cutting into the corners?

-Reply: It's either hand chiseling or if you want to add another cool tool to the toolbox try the Fein Multimaster or any other multifunction tool.
+Reply: It's either hand chiseling or if you want to add another cool tool to the toolbox try the multifunction tool.
 Check out the video demo at the link.

 In previous years before all sorts of cool power tools became available this kind of project basically took hard chisel work by hand…or you could remove the cabinets.
 Bring on the toe kick saw, or sometimes called a flush cut saw, but don’t use a worn out blade like the one shown here.
 You’ll see why.